This feature is part of A Tale of One City

 A year later, and having finally broken into the Leeds team, Radebe and his teammates beat Tunisia in the final to win the African Cup of Nations.
 ‘Chippa’ Masinga was about to move to Switzerland, Mark Fish was signed by the Italians Lazio, Radebe was breaking through in England, and they were all continental champions.
 Again, ‘Madiba’ turned out in a replica shirt of his nation’s sport stars, and while the moment he handed the trophy to captain Neil Tovey didn’t achieve quite the same level of impact as the Pienaar photo, the wild celebration of white and black South Africans was every bit as euphoric.

 Except euphoria doesn’t quite do justice to the catharsis that the nation’s sports fans underwent.
-For in the very neighborhood where over 80,000 fans created a cacophonous carnival of celebration, there lay a dark past full of pain, cruelty and death.
+For in the very neighbourhood where over 80,000 fans created a cacophonous carnival of celebration, there lay a dark past full of pain, cruelty and death.
 Victory in the nation’s most popular sport was an escape, a chance to fast forward the monumental change that had been set in motion by Mandela and his Government of National Unity, but that would take much longer to fully realise it’s potential.

 Ever since Jan van Riebeck arrived at the Cape of Good Hope in the mid-17th century, racial tension had been a feature of South African history.
-From the Khoikhoi tribe poaching cattle belonging to the Dutch East India Company, to the skirmishes between the trekboers (pioneer farmers) and the Xhosa tribe – whose descendants included Mandela himself – right through to 20th century apartheid, native Africans and overseas settlers have battled for the land, resources and right to live unhindered.
+From the Khoikhoi tribe poaching cattle belonging to the Dutch East India Company, to the skirmishes between the trekboers (pioneer farmers) and the Xhosa tribe – whose descendants included Mandela himself – right through to 20th-century apartheid, native Africans and overseas settlers have battled for the land, resources and right to live unhindered.

 Football, as is often the case, provided a release.
 Introduced by British soldiers who were posted to the Cape colony at the end of the 19th century, it was initially only played by white immigrants, at least in an organised sense.
 The Football Association of South Africa was created in 1892, sandwiched between the First and Second Anglo-Boer Wars, as an exclusively white organisation, with separate bodies being set up to represent expatriate Indians, Bantu (black South Africans) and Bruinmense – literally, coloureds – in 1903, 1933 and 1936 respectively.
 This method of legal segregation would be formally decreed by the National Party of D. F. Milan in 1948, but its roots had been deeply bedded in society for decades, and it affected the development of sport significantly.